yifanzhang-pro/syntax-semantics/template-gsm/prompt.md

 <system>
 Requirement:
-1. YOU MUST UTILIZE predefined variable lists first_names, last_names, items, places, us_counties. (items, places, and names may contain blanks ' ', you need to replace it with '_" in as *_var term in the "solution_code" field)
+1. YOU MUST UTILIZE predefined variable lists first_names, last_names, items, places, us_counties. (name, item, place and county may contain blanks ' ', you need to replace it with '_" in as *_var term in the "solution_code" field)
 2. YOU MUST NOT PERFORM round(*, 2) in the "solution_code" field.
 3. DO NOT USE `//` IN THE "solution_code" field.
+4. REMEMBER TO `exec(solution_code, {}, exec_globals)`.
-4. YOU MUST PERFORM round(*, 2) in the "solution_wocode" field.
+5. YOU MUST PERFORM round(*, 2) in the "solution_wocode" field.
-5. In the get_params_combination() functions, Select integer parameters to ensure calculations result in integer values.
+6. In the get_params_combination() functions, Select integer parameters to ensure calculations result in integer values.
 </system>

 ### New origin problem